AVSimulation/SCANeR-Quick-Starts/Pages/HT_Configure_driver_input/Configure_Driver_Input.md

   2. Pedals
 You can repeat the step above for Pedals function (Brake, Gas, Handbrake and Clutch).
-For Brake, Gas and Clutch, it is possible to use custom calibration
+For Brake, Gas and Clutch, it is possible to use the smooth option to have a value that changes smoothly from 0 to 1.
+Custom calibration can be used to use a custom curve to create a non linear mapping between the command and the input.

   4. Gearbox